xmtp/XIPs/XIPs/xip-0-purpose-process.md

 ### XIP Process

 - **Idea** - An idea that is pre-draft.
 This is not tracked within the XIP Repository.
+To learn more, see [Get started with an idea](#get-started-with-an-idea).
 - **Draft** - The first formally tracked stage of an XIP in development.
-An XIP is merged by an XIP Editor into the XIP repository when properly formatted.
+The idea author (now the XIP Author) creates the XIP Draft based on the guidelines and template discussed in the following sections.
+The XIP Draft is merged by an XIP Editor into the XIP repository when properly formatted.
 - **Review** - An XIP Author marks an XIP as ready for and requesting Peer Review.
 - **Last Call** - This is the final review window for an XIP before moving to `Final`.
 An XIP editor will assign `Last Call` status and set a review end date (`last-call-deadline`), typically 14 days later.
 If this period results in necessary normative changes it will revert the XIP to `Review`.
 - **Final** - This XIP represents the final standard.
 A Final XIP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.